dhis2/dhis2-docs/src/commonmark/en/content/implementation/support.md

 Once you have completed these steps, you can submit a feature request on DHIS2 Jira by clicking "Create" in the top menu and selecting "Feature" as the issue type.
-Your feature request will be considered by the core development team and if accepted it will be assigned a developer, approver and release version.
+Your feature request will be considered by the core development team and if accepted it will be assigned a developer and release version.
 DHIS2 users can vote to show support for feature requests that have been submitted.
 Existing feature requests can be browsed by using the "filter" function on Jira.

 ## Source code: github.com/dhis2
-The various source code branches including trunk and release branches can be browsed at *https://github.com/dhis2*
+The various source code branches including master and release branches can be browsed at *https://github.com/dhis2*